JoshuaDelosSantos/replus-ios-project/replusGoBackEnd/internal/repository/README.md

 - GetSessionsByUserID: Fetching sessions associated with a specific user.
 - UpdateSession: Modifying details of an existing session.
 - DeleteSession: Removing a session from the database by its ID.

-This interface organizes the logic for session-related database interactions.
 ```
 type SessionRepository interface {
     GetSessions() ([]models.Session, error)